rmans/Nexus/src/nexus/docs/readmes/GETTING_STARTED.md

 ### Getting Help

+- Check the [Requirements](REQUIREMENTS.md) for project specifications and constraints
-- Check the [API Reference](API_REFERENCE.md) for detailed command documentation
+- Review the [API Reference](API_REFERENCE.md) for detailed command documentation
-- Review the [Project Structure](PROJECT_STRUCTURE.md) for understanding the codebase
+- See the [Project Structure](PROJECT_STRUCTURE.md) for understanding the codebase
-- See [Contributing Guidelines](CONTRIBUTING.md) for development practices
+- Read the [Contributing Guidelines](CONTRIBUTING.md) for development practices

 ## Next Steps

+- Review the [Requirements](REQUIREMENTS.md) to understand project specifications
 - Explore the [API Reference](API_REFERENCE.md) to understand available commands
 - Check out the [Project Structure](PROJECT_STRUCTURE.md) to understand the codebase
 - Read the [Contributing Guidelines](CONTRIBUTING.md) if you want to contribute